 I was able to go from unboxing the machine to being able to make a coffee with it in about ten minutes.

 The only area where I had a slight challenge getting the machine started was plugging it in.

 The machine’s plug socket is at the very bottom of the back of the machine.
 You cannot see its socket unless you crouch down so your eye line is level with the bottom of the machine (see images below).

 Unfortunately, the machine’s instruction manual does not make it clear where this socket is and it took me about a minute to find it.

 Other than that, setting up the machine was really easy.
 All you have to do is attach its water tank, do a water hardness test (a testing strip comes with the machine), and then run a water cycle through the machine to flush out its lines.

 Once you have done that, you are ready to make your first coffee.

 You make a coffee with the Jura E8 by selecting one of the coffees on your LCD screen.

 As soon as you have selected your coffee, the machine will start grinding your beans and getting your brew ready.

-While the beans are grinding and coffee is brewing, you can then select your grind strength, brew temperature and coffee and milk serving sizes.
+While the beans are grinding and the coffee is brewing, you can then select your grind strength, brew temperature, and coffee and milk serving sizes.